-Despite their geographical proximity, the three Baltic states of Estonia, Latvia and Lithuania have a lot of cultural and geographical particularities, and exploring them on a single bike trip is an adventure of a lifetime.
-During this 9-days tour, you will ride from Tallinn, Estonia, in the north, through Latvia and on to Lithuania in the south, enjoying a great variety of towns, villages and landscapes, and get an excellent feel for the different characters of these distinctive countries.
-In order to enrich your experience, we have added a guided city tour in the capital cities of Tallinn and Riga, making this adventure a perfect combination of cycling and cultural exploration.
+Despite their geographical proximity, the three Baltic states of Estonia, Latvia and Lithuania have many cultural and geographical particularities, and exploring them on a single bike trip is an adventure of a lifetime.
+During this 9-days tour, you will ride from Tallinn, Estonia, in the north, through Latvia and on to Lithuania in the south, enjoying a great variety of towns, villages, and landscapes excellent feel for the different characters of these distinctive countries.
+To enrich your experience, we have added a guided city tour in Tallinn and Riga’s capital cities, making this adventure a perfect combination of cycling and cultural exploration.

-The tour is fully supported, meaning that there will be a minivan with a bike trailer accompanying you all the time (except Jurmala and the Curonian Spit), so in case you get tired or need any kind of assistance you can call the driver at any time and get the help and support you need.
-This way you can enjoy the trip to the fullest, no matter if you are a keen cyclist or a beginner enthusiast.
+The tour is fully supported, meaning that there will be a minivan with a bike trailer accompanying you all the time (except Jurmala and the Curonian Spit), so in case you get tired or need any kind of assistance, you can call the driver at any time and get the help and support you need.
+This way, you can enjoy the trip to the fullest, whether you are a keen cyclist or a beginner enthusiast.

 Individual arrival in Tallinn.
 Depending on your arrival time, you will have the rest of the day for attending a guided city tour (starting at 18:00) and exploring the old town on your own.